Automatically discover devices on your network and add them under your network management.

 Understand Your Network Changes

-Entuity’s snapshot functionality allows you to manually create or schedule snapshots of your network’s device inventory (on a View basis, not for the entire inventory), which can then be used in reports that compare any two of these snapshots and identify the changes.
+The snapshot functionality of Entuity’s network asset discovery tool allows you to manually create or schedule snapshots of your network’s device inventory (on a View basis, not for the entire inventory), which can then be used in reports that compare any two of these snapshots and identify the changes.
 Schedule both snapshots and reporting to remove manual labor from the process of keeping tabs on how your network is changing in an increasingly dynamic environment.

 Import or Add Custom Devices